-Clive Fiske Harrison Chairman The Directors have authorised for issue this report together with the audited financial statements for the period ended 30 June 2023.
+The Directors have authorised for issue this report together with the audited financial statements for the year ended 30 June 2024.
 As stated in the Strategic Report on page 5, the firm does not use financial instruments except its intra-day Crest cap.
 The Corporate Governance Statement on page 12 forms part of this report.